47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 Currently, the sbt-microsites plugin includes four different layouts:

-- `home`: The landing page, the public face of your library or project.
+- `home`: The landing page—the public face of your library or project.
 - `docs` (Optional): The page where the documentation for your library should be included.
 Most likely, you are seeing the `Documentation` page of this repo right now.
-It's optional, depending on the `micrositeDocumentationUrl` setting, take a look at the [Configuring the Microsite](settings.html) section for an in-depth explanation.
+It's optional, depending on the `micrositeDocumentationUrl` setting.
+Take a look at the [Configuring the Microsite](settings.html) section for an in-depth explanation.
-- `page` (Optional): Similar to `home` but reducing the jumbotron layer and taking into account the submenu (jumbotron and other concepts related to style are explained in the [Customize](customize.html) section.
+- `page` (Optional): Similar to `home`, but reducing the jumbotron layer and taking into account the submenu (jumbotron and other concepts related to style are explained in the [Customize](customize.html) section).
-- Menu Partial: this abstract layout reads all the files in your project that fit a set of requirements, and sets up a menu under the jumbotron image.
-We'll see more details on this later on.
+- Menu Partial: This abstract layout reads all the files in your project that fit a set of requirements, and sets up a menu under the jumbotron image.
+We'll see more details on this later.

 ## Home Layout